compchem-cybertraining/Tutorials_CP2K/INSTALLATION.md

 ```

 The `Flags` shows us what type of architecture the CPU supports.
 For example, the _Valhalla_ does not support the `avx512` while the _general-compute_ node support it.
 In fact, the _general-compute_ supports more flags than _Valhalla_.

+Therefore, we have to find the proper flags when we want to compile a software.
+Since we want to run the compiled CP2K on _Valhalla_ we need to install every dependent library
+such as `FFTW3`, `Libint`, `Libxc`, and any other like `ELPA` using the flags that it supports it.

+The instructions here are